EdwinKuttappi/fastpage1/_posts/2022-09-07-Apple-Event.md

 ---

 # Apple's Far Out Event
 On September 7th, 2022, Apple held a Far Out Event where they introduced the iPhone 14, Airpods Pro 2, and 3 new Apple Watches.
+Hi